Why is Cromwell Important?

 - The modern British army was founded from the New Modelled Army that Cromwell helped found and led so effectively.
 The red coat still worn as the dress uniform by regiments today was derived from that of Cromwell’s regiments.

-- Cromwell as a person is contradictory, fascinating and often misunderstood.
+- Cromwell as a person is contradictory, paradoxical, fascinating and often misunderstood.
 The popular image of him is as a dour, humourless individual, dressed in black.
 His portraits show him actually in fine clothes; he seems to have been a devoted husband and father, enjoyed music, dancing and horse racing and had a good sense of humour.
 He could be a commanding and energetic figure, but also battled with depression and periods of melancholy.
 He is often quoted; from “warts and all” to “keeping your powder dry”.

 - The period that Cromwell lived through led to the foundation of our modern parliamentary democracy; people then raised questions about the nature of freedom, government, religion and equality that we still wrestle with today.